nautobot/nautobot/docs/additional-features/jobs.md

 ### The `test_*()` Methods

-If your custom job class defines any number of methods whose names begin with `test_`, these will be automatically invoked after the `run()` method (if any) completes.
+If your job class defines any number of methods whose names begin with `test_`, these will be automatically invoked after the `run()` method (if any) completes.
 These methods must take no arguments (other than `self`).

 Log messages generated by any of these methods will be automatically grouped together by the test method they were invoked from, which can be helpful for readability.

 ### The `post_run()` Method

-If your custom job class implements a `post_run()` method (which must take no arguments other than `self`), this method will be automatically invoked after the `run()` and `test_*()` methods (if any).
+If your job class implements a `post_run()` method (which must take no arguments other than `self`), this method will be automatically invoked after the `run()` and `test_*()` methods (if any).
 It will be called even if one of the other methods raises an exception, so this method can be used to handle any necessary cleanup or final events (such as sending an email or triggering a webhook).
 The status of the overall job is available at this time as `self.failed` and the [`JobResult`](../models/extras/jobresult.md) data object is available as `self.result`.

 ### Logging

-The following instance methods are available to log results from an executing custom job to be stored into the associated [`JobResult`](../models/extras/jobresult.md) record:
+The following instance methods are available to log results from an executing job to be stored into the associated [`JobResult`](../models/extras/jobresult.md) record:

 * `self.log(message)`
 * `self.log_debug(message)`